alknemeyer/physical_education/README.md

 # calculate the equations of motion of the robot
 # symbolically, then lambdify them into a regular
 # python function
-# we'll also simplify the equations in parallel, using 8 cores
+# we'll simplify the equations in parallel, using 8 cores
 robot.calc_eom(
     simp_func = lambda x: pe.utils.parsimp(x, nprocs=8),
 )

 # create a pyomo model
 # we'll discretize the problem into 50 finite elements,
-# use implicit euler for integration, and give a base total
+# use implicit euler for integration, and give a starting
-# time of 1 second whilst allowing individual finite elements
+# total time of 1 second whilst allowing individual
-# to vary by 20%
+# finite elements to vary by +-20%
 robot.make_pyomo_model(
     nfe=50, collocation='implicit_euler',
     total_time=1.0, vary_timestep_within=(0.8, 1.2),
 )

 # let's start with a drop test
-# we'll have to write some code, but the idea is that this
+# we'll have to write some code, but the idea is that
-# library gives you the tools + example code to complete a
+# this library gives you the tools + example code to
-# task.
-It doesn't have all tasks built in - that's what your
+# complete a task.
+It doesn't have all tasks built in -
-# research is about!
+# that's what your research is about!
 initial_height = 3.0  # meters

 nfe = len(robot.m.fe)